Astrophotography

 Processing: PixInsight

 Comment: The Owl planetary nebula is about 2000 light years from Earth.
 The two slightly darker areas are the owl's eyes.
 Messier 108 is a galaxy about 28.7 million light years from us.
-The owl is one of my favorite planetary nebula (PN) to look at. it often needs a UHC filter to be seen if you are near city lights.
+The owl is one of my favorite planetary nebula (PN) to look at. it often needs a UHC filter to be seen visually if you are near city lights and often appears aws a dim, fuzzy dime in the eyepiece.

 M97 - Owl PN